BrunoKrugel/nvim-colorizer.lua/README.md

 }
 ```

-All the above examples can also be apply to buftypes.
-Also no buftypes trigger colorizer by default
+All the above examples can also be applied to buftypes.
+Also, no buftypes trigger colorizer by default

 Buftype value is fetched by `vim.bo.buftype`